HunterMcGushion/hyperparameter_hunter/docs/file_structure_overview.rst

 File Structure Overview
 ***********************

-This is an overview of the result file structure created and updated when ``Experiment``\s are completed.
+This section is an overview of the result file structure created and updated when ``Experiment``\s are completed.
 For an example illustrating when and why certain files are created, see `Extended Example <../examples/extended_example.ipynb>`__ .

 HyperparameterHunterAssets/